rafaeljusto/toglacier/README.md

 once a day at midnight**.
 This information isn't configurable yet (the library that I'm using for cron tasks isn't so flexible).
 Also, **old backups are removed once a week at 1 AM** (yep, not configurable yet).
-To keep the consistency, **local storage synchronization will occur once a month at 12 PM**.
-A **report will be generated and sent once a week at 6 AM** with all the scheduler occurrences.
+To keep the consistency, **local storage synchronization will occur on the first day of the month at 12 PM**.
+A **report will be generated and sent every friday at 6 AM** with all the scheduler occurrences.

 A simple shell script that could help you running the program in Unix
 environments: